MaxHalford/xam/README.md

 # xam

-xam is my personal data science utilities library.
+xam is my personal data science toolbox.
 It is written in Python 3 and built around scikit-learn's API.

 ## Installation